 3. Take a fishing picnic to the islands

-From Makarska, a neighboring town, we took a fishing boat called the Makarski Jadran to visit some of the islands.
+From Makarska, a neighboring town, we took a fishing boat called the Makarski Jadran to visit a few islands.
 The crew, dressed as pirates, caught large sardine type fish and served us lunch.
 We stopped in Vrboska and Jelsa on the island of Hvar then spent some time at the beach Bol on the island of Brac, known for kite and wind surfing.

 The path along the sea in Brela is flat.
 However, it is difficult to hike this trail since the water is so clear and enticing, you feel you must keep stopping to take photos.
 Venturing away from the sea for hikes past a local market and along the mountainside was a nice way to start the day.
 The countryside is beautiful and I always felt safe.